lvgl/lvgl/docs/details/base-widget/coord.rst

 Layout Overview
 ---------------

-Layouts can update the position and size of an object's children.
+Layouts can update the position and size of a Widget's children.
 They can be used to automatically arrange the children into a line or column, or in much more complicated forms.